robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Just pretend it was someone else's face.

-Forty-five minutes disappeared into smudges, wipes, and quiet swearing—until, finally, the result looked: okay.
+Forty-five minutes disappeared into smudges, wipes, and quiet swearing — until, finally, the result looked: okay.
 Not great.
 Okay.

 Even when I finally got it right, it felt wrong.